Engin-Boot/pong-stage-AjinkyaGhatol/Stage1/game_home_page/home_page_controller.md

-given game is working and system has internet access when user press in app purchase icon then transfer control to in_app_pirchase module
+given game is working and system has internet access when user press in app purchase icon then transfer control to in_app_purchase module

 ### Scenario: user press settings icon